General information and course program

 Participation in the ISSU

-Participation in the Summer School is open to up to 50 participants from Germany, Uganda, and Kenya, all of whom will receive a scholarship covering travel costs, accommodation, and course fees.
-PhD students and postdocs from Germany, Uganda, and Kenya may apply for scholarships to participate in the International Summer School in Uganda.
+Participation in the Summer School is open to up to 50 participants from Germany, Uganda, Kenya, and Tanzania, all of whom will receive a scholarship covering travel costs, accommodation, and course fees.
+PhD students and postdocs from Germany, Uganda, Kenya, and Tanzania may apply for scholarships to participate in the International Summer School in Uganda.
 Scholarships are only available for taking part in both weeks of the Summer School.
 Applications will be evaluated by an international selection committee based on academic criteria.
 For the full Calls for Applications, please see below.

 Please note the following formal eligibility criteria: